mklinik/vim-clean/README.md

 * Switching between definition and implementation module
 * Compiler errorformats
 * [Cloogle][cloogle] integration (note that this requires [curl][curl])
+* Access to the pluginmanual via `:h clean`.
+Make sure to run `:Helptags` at least once to update the helpfiles.

 ### Available commands